potassco/clorm/README.rst

     @make_function_asp_callable
     def add(a : IntegerField, b : IntegerField) -> IntegerField: a+b

-* Data conversion signatures follow the functionality of the clingo API (so you can specify tuples and provide functions that return list of items).

-  Note, the Clingo API will already perform some automatic type conversions.
+* Note, the Clingo API does already perform some automatic data conversions.
 However these conversions are ad-hoc, in the sense that it will automatically convert numbers and strings, but cannot deal with other types such as constants or more complex terms.